Trails -- Hike, Bike, Ride or Run!

 - Multi-use Paved Trail with an Equestrian Component – the paved portion is designed to accommodate pedestrians, bicyclists and skaters; an adjacent unpaved trail may be used by equestrians and joggers.

 - Multi-use Unpaved Trail – trails may be for walking, hiking, jogging, biking and horseback riding; check trail signs to determine usage for individual trails and segments.

 - Single-Track Trail – these narrow dirt trails are for use by people on foot.

 - Boardwalk or Raised Walkway – this type of trail provides pedestrian access to environmentally sensitive habitats.

-Trail courtesy and rules
+Trail Courtesy and Rules

 When you travel on the trails, you can help take care of them.
 Following a few simple rules helps make the experience pleasant for you and other trail users.
 Some ways that you can help are:

-- Keep your dog on a leash that is no longer than six feet in length (this keeps wildlife from being frightened, keeps your dog safe from hazards such as rattlesnakes and helps avoid conflicts with other trail users or their pets).
+- Keep your dog on a leash that is no longer than 6 feet in length (this keeps wildlife from being frightened, keeps your dog safe from hazards such as rattlesnakes and helps avoid conflicts with other trail users or their pets).